 Reimbursement for loss or damage will be handled as follows:

 - The affected department is responsible for obtaining two written detailed estimates of repair for submission to the Office of Risk Management and Insurance.
 The Office of Risk Management and Insurance may, at its discretion, make an independent evaluation of the damage.

 - Reimbursement will be based upon the lower estimate of repair, subject to a departmental deductible of $1,000 per occurrence.

 - Any loss or damage sustained by a driver who has not successfully completed the University Drivers’ Safety Program will be subject to a 100% deductible, i.e., the department will be responsible for the total repair cost.

-- The ORM&I strongly recommends students/faculty/staff renting a vehicle on University business secure the rental in Concur with a Penn Preferred Partner – Enterprise/National and Avis Budget Group.
+- The ORM&I strongly recommends students/faculty/staff renting a vehicle on University business secure the rental in Concur with a Penn Preferred Partner – Enterprise/National.
 The University contracts with these vendors include Collision and Liability coverage in the rental rates with domestic rentals only.

 - The loss should be reported to the rental agency and ORM&I immediately.

 - The ORM&I will handle the loss or damage claim directly with the rental agency.

 - Reimbursement will be subject to a departmental deductible of a $1,000 per occurrence.